-It might sometimes be hard, but starting a conversation about feelings that come up during the pregnancy can be good for your relationship with your teenager.
+It might sometimes be hard, but starting a conversation about feelings that come up during the pregnancy can be good for your relationship with your child.

-Your teenager is probably going through some intense and mixed feelings about the pregnancy and becoming a parent.
+Your child is probably going through some intense and mixed feelings about the pregnancy and becoming a parent.

 Young people who become parents often experience judgmental attitudes from peers at school and other people in their lives.
 If your teenager knows he or she can come to you with fears, worries, hopes and dreams, it might help with coping.

-Your teenager might not know what kind of support will help during pregnancy.
-By saying something like ‘What can we do together to help you right now?’ you’re helping your teenager to think and talk about the support she or he needs.
+Your child might not know what kind of support will help during pregnancy.
+By saying something like ‘What can we do together to help you right now?’, you’re helping your child to think and talk about the support she or he needs.

-Encouraging your teenager to get support through the school’s wellbeing team is also a good idea.
+Encouraging your child to get support through the school’s wellbeing team is also a good idea.